Here's What Bran's Vision About The Wall & The Night King Really Means

 But even then the Army of the Living will still be facing extremely long odds — especially because every soldier they lose is one gained for the enemy.

 Dany and Jon's Snow's chances were better when the Night King and company were trapped on the far side.
-That way,. even if the battle was terrible, there was still a control on whether they can get over.
+That way, even if the battle was terrible, there was still control on whether they can get over.
 That's gone now.

 Let's hope Cersei's denial keeps her safe and warm at night.
 And thank all the gods, old and new, that Sansa made the right choice to not listen to Littlefinger.
 Because with the Wall down, the Army of the Dead will come for the North next.
 The final showdown next season may just wind up at Winterfell after all.